mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 Musicians keep taking lessons after decades of playing.
 We don't take this as evidence that they haven't learned the basics.
 Quite the contrary: it's an indication that they are serious about improving and that they've outgrown generic advice.
 It requires introspection to recognize that you can benefit from someone who can observe you from the outside.
 And in some sense, you put yourself in a vulnerable position.
 The wrong mentor can set you back, while the right one can dramatically accelerate your growth.

 Experience doesn't remove the need for mentoring in software either.
 You can become an experienced developer while still carrying counterproductive habits you've never examined.
 If those habits let you finish the work, you may have little reason to suspect them and the problem gets worse because bad habits get reinforced.
 I could play table tennis with the wrong stance, too, just worse.

 The people I mentor are *already* experienced software engineers.
 They are perfectly capable of using LLMs in their work.
 Many are in leading positions as staff or principal engineers.
 And yet, they've realized there's something missing that's holding them back.
 They feel like they're not progressing as quickly as they could, and their companies haven't provided the mentorship they need.
-Besides, their day-job leaves little time for deliberate practice.
+Besides, their day jobs leave little time for deliberate practice.
+Once they commit to mentorship, they tend to make time for learning because it matters to them.
+It helps that they can choose a project close to their day-to-day work.

 ## Learning Faster